avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

     The count down time (in seconds) to screen saver mode.

 * Display Unit:
-    Temperature unit in Celesius or Farenheit.
+    Temperature unit in Celsius or Fahrenheit.

 * Time Display Unit:
     12/24.